Christian Daniel Rauch

 Christian Daniel Rauch (2 January 1777 – 3 December 1857) was a German sculptor.
 He founded the Berlin school of sculpture, and was the foremost German sculptor of the 19th century.

 Life

 Rauch was born at Arolsen in the Principality of Waldeck in the Holy Roman Empire.
 His father was employed at the court of Prince Frederick II of Hesse, and in 1790 the lad was apprenticed to the court sculptor of Arolsen, Friedrich Valentin.
 In 1795, he became assistant to Johann Christian Ruhl, the court sculptor of Kassel.
 After the death of his father in 1796 and his older brother in 1797, he moved to Berlin where he was appointed groom of the chamber in the king's household.
-He abandoned sculpture temporarily, but his new position provided a wider field for improvement, and he soon used the opportunity and practised his art in spare hours.
+He abandoned sculpture temporarily, but his new position provided a wider field for improvement, and he soon used the opportunity and practiced his art in his spare hours.
 He came under the influence of Johann Gottfried Schadow.